-Hello, I'm a science and environmental journalist currently based on Cape Cod.
+Hello, I'm a science and environmental journalist.
 I like to write about research in wild places and environmental and health issues that hit close to home.

 My writing has appeared in Audubon, Popular Science, Tonic, Dartmouth Alumni Magazine, and elsewhere.
 I've been a guest on the podcast The Weirdest Thing I Learned This Week and my film projects have been selected for the New York Wild Film Festival, Art of Brooklyn Film Festival, People Preserving Place festival and the Environmental Film Festival at Yale.

 I graduated from New York University with a master's in journalism where I reported on leeches, hermits, and dragon boat racers.
 Before that, I taught and learned from young people in northern Wisconsin and along the coast of Maine.
-And once, I spent a summer working for the Forest Service chasing mountain goats.
+And once, I spent a summer chasing mountain goats for the Forest Service.

-Get in touch, I'd love to hear from you--- alexakrupp [at] gmail [dot] com
+Get in touch: alexakrupp [at] gmail [dot] com

 The Beaufort Sea along Alaska's north coast is bitter cold, packed with marine life, and underlain with millions of gallons of oil.
 Since the 1980s, oil companies have targeted a shallow area five miles from shore-between Prudhoe Bay, once North America's most productive oil field, and the coast of the Arctic National Wildlife Refuge, the largest wildlife refuge in the country-to build an oil and gas production facility, the first in Alaska's federal waters.